abrigante1/website/root/resume.md

 - __Learned__ the fundementals of the JUCE Audio C++ API
 - __Implemented__ an effecient system capable of running 10 large grain clouds simultaniously in real-time.
-- __Architected__ a radnomization system for a grain's start/stop positions to create unique sound textures.
+- __Architected__ a randomization system for a grain's start/stop positions to create unique sound textures.

 ### MIDI Synthesizer
 `Jan 2017 - May 2017`